benhoyt/benhoyt.github.com/writings/2020-06-09-replacing-google-analytics-lwn.md

-has been around the longest, it's still only used <a href="https://trends.builtwith.com/analytics/Matomo">on 1.4%</a> of the top one million web sites, roughly one-fiftieth of GA's market share &mdash; it's hard for even well known open-source software to compete with the $600-billion gorilla.</p>
+has been around the longest, it's still only used <a href="https://trends.builtwith.com/analytics/Matomo">on 1.4%</a> of the top one million web sites, roughly one-fiftieth of GA's market share &mdash; it's hard for even well-known open-source software to compete with the
+$600-billion gorilla.</p>

 <p>Matomo is written in PHP and uses MySQL as its data store.
 It's licensed
 under the GNU General Public License (GPL), and supports <a